 - gain an understanding of ethical and sustainable best practice

 This is for you if...

 You want to learn how to plan, run and review events such as festivals, business exhibitions and sports

 You love to travel

 You are looking to develop your practical as well as academic skills

 All about the course

-International experience is offered through the International Project module in your second year of study.
+International experience is offered through the optional International Project module in your second year of study.
 This project is delivered in conjunction with a European partner university.

 Along with learning industry-specific skills, you’ll have chance to improve your employability during your time on the course.
 The Professional Development module concentrates on the essential abilities required for managerial employment: self-presentation, professional networking, project planning and multimedia communication are all focused on to help you perform effectively in a variety of roles.

 We also strongly encourage you to think about studying abroad as part of your degree; there is lots of support both here and at the host University and there may be help with funding available.
 Emmanuel Adebayo took the opportunity to do so as part of his Business Information Technology course; watch his video to hear about his experience.